Your Trusted Science-backed Resource for Health, Nutrition and Lifestyle Medicine since 2012

 Introduction This article discusses dosage considerations and key factors regarding the use of ivermectin in cancer treatment.
 Commonly available information about ivermectin dosages is often inaccurate when applied to potential cancer-related uses.
 Many sources cite standard dosages recommended by Merck for treating parasitic infections, rather than dosages studied specifically in the context of cancer research.
 The anti-parasitic dosage is not as effective for people looking for a dosage against cancer.
 Dosage will need to be adjusted according to cancer type and stage.
 Ivermectin dosage should be based on ivermectin cancer studies.
 Multiple factors are considered including studies including ivermectin for cancer, anecdotal studies and case series, the aggressiveness of the cancer type and the cancer stage.
 Cancer dosage estimation can be adjusted based on the time that a person has to beat cancer or its risk to the patient - this includes both the cancer type and whether the ca...

-Contents: Editor's Preface Introduction Fenbendazole Case Series Compilation (alphabetical) Breast Cancer Success Stories (15 cases) Brain Cancer (including Glioblastoma) Bile Duct Cancer (Cholangiocarcinoma) Bladder Cancer Success Stories (5 cases) Cervical Cancer Colorectal Cancer (16 cases) Esophageal and Stomach cancer Endometrial Cancer (4 cases) Gastric (Stomach) cancer (3 cases) Head and Neck Cancer (8 cases) Kidney Cancer Case Series (10 cases) Liver Cancer (2 cases) Lung Cancer (11 cases) Leukemia (2 cases) Lymphoma (5 cases) Melanoma (Skin Cancer) Multiple Myeloma Myelodysplastic Syndrome Oral Cancer Ovarian Cancer (2 cases) Pancreatic Cancer (11 cases) Prostate Cancer (17 cases) Sarcoma (2 cases) Skin Cancer (8 cases) Throat Ca...
+Table of Contents: Editor's Preface Introduction Fenbendazole Case Series Compilation (alphabetical) Breast Cancer Success Stories (35 cases) Brain Cancer (including Glioblastoma) (3 cases) Bile Duct Cancer (Cholangiocarcinoma) Bladder Cancer Success Stories (7 cases) Cervical Cancer (2 cases) Colorectal Cancer (23 cases) Esophageal and Stomach cancer (6 cases) Endometrial Cancer (6 cases) Gastric (Stomach) cancer (3 cases) Head and Neck Cancer (10 cases) Kidney Cancer Case Series (10 cases) Liver Cancer (2 cases) Lung Cancer (18 cases) Leukemia (2 cases) Lymphoma (8 cases) Melanoma (Skin Cancer) Multiple Myeloma (2 cases) Myelodysplastic Syndrome Oral Cancer Ovarian Cancer (4 cases) Pancreatic Cancer (16 cases) Prostate Cancer (19 cases) Sarcoma (3 cases) Skin C...

 DMSO is a medical abbreviation for DiMethyl SulfOxide.
 Modern medicine often sidelines "miracle" drugs that work too well.
 Despite decades of evidence showing that the naturally occurring chemical Dimethyl Sulfoxide (DMSO) is a remarkably safe and versatile treatment for a range of challenging conditions — such as strokes, head trauma, spinal cord injuries, dementia, and even Down Syndrome (63) — it has been largely overlooked.
 This sidelining is particularly remarkable as DMSO is also one of the most effective treatments for acute and chronic pain, musculoskeletal injuries, and chronic degenerative conditions (e.g., arthritis).
 DMSO, Nature’s Healer DMSO is a powerful, natural compound with several unique properties that make it an incredibly versatile healing agent: Rapid absorption — When applied to the skin or ingested, DMSO quickly spreads throughout the body. ...